Claudia Mora

-Claudia Mora is the dean of the Jackson School of Geosciences at the University of Texas at Austin and the John A. and Katherine G. Jackson Decanal Chair in the Geosciences.
+Claudia Mora is an American academic.
+She is the dean of the Jackson School of Geosciences at the University of Texas at Austin and holds the John A. and Katherine G. Jackson Decanal Chair in the Geosciences.

 Early life and education

 Mora attended the University of New Mexico for undergraduate studies.
 It was in New Mexico that her interest was sparked in the field of geosciences when Mora embarked on a field mapping trip with her older sister.
 After graduation, Mora went on to complete a masters degree at Rice University.
 Mora completed her PhD in 1988 and received her degree from the Department of Geoscience at the University of Wisconsin - Madison focusing in stable isotope analysis.

 Career

 Mora was a professor at the University of Tennessee, Knoxville, where she was the first woman to join the faculty in the department of geosciences.
 She then served at the Los Alamos National Laboratory as the chemistry division leader.
 In 2020, Mora was appointed as dean of the Jackson School of Geosciences and the John A. and Katherine G. Jackson Decanal Chair in the Geosciences at the University of Texas at Austin.

 Mora was president of the Geological Society of America from 2016 until 2017.